jaromeyer/XPS9570-Catalina/README.md

 Reboot and Apple services should work.

 If they don't, follow [this in-depth guide](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html).
-It goes deeper into ROM, clearing NVRAM, clearing Keychain (missing this step might cause major issues) and much more.
+It goes deeper into ROM, clearing NVRAM, clearing Keychain (missing this step might cause major issues), and much more.

 ## 🔧 Tweaks
 This section talks about various optional tweaks that enhance your experience

 ### ⤵️ Undervolting
-Undervolting your CPU can reduce heat, improve performance and provide longer battery life.
+Undervolting your CPU can reduce heat, improve performance, and provide longer battery life.
 However, if done incorrectly, it may cause an unstable system.
 The ```tools``` folder contains a patched version of [VoltageShift](https://github.com/sicreative/VoltageShift).

 Using ```./voltageshift offset <CPU> <GPU> <CPUCache>``` you can adjust the voltage offset for the CPU, GPU, and cache.
 Safe starting values are ```-100, -75, -100```.
 From there you can start gradually lowering the values until your system gets unstable.